ispeters/async_scope/asyncscope.md

 Regardless of whether the returned sender is associated or unassociated, it is multi-shot if the input sender is multi-shot and single-shot otherwise.

+// TODO:
+- describe that we must:
+   - copy-or-move the given sender into the nest-sender
+   - then try_associate()
+   - on success, "mark as associated" and return
+   - else, destruct the copied sender, "mark as unassociated", and return

+No need to worry about throwing because we can rely on RVO to construct the nest-sender in the caller

 ## `execution::spawn`